The time in Brooklyn is now:

 Among my favorites of her works is her sets of abstract forestry.
 Something is worth mentioning on this topic.
 Painting and reproducing both foliage and woodlands has been a difficult artistic task from the earliest of times.
 A number of approaches to this subject appear by numerous masters.
 The Chinese and the Orient uses a combination of abstraction, and economized brush strokes to render, quite beautifully, a recognizable forest and woodlands.
 In the 11th Century, Chinese imperial artists such as Guo Xi laid of the artistic lexicon of the great classic works of art, many which now reside in the Imperial Collection in Taiwan.
 By the mid-14th Century, the tradition had been expanded and great scrolls with illustrations where produce by the likes of artists such as Huang Gongwang.
 This truly monumental work is worth clinking on to enjoy the breadth and enormity of this classical and underappreciated work.
 Have patients for the download, because it is a huge detailed image and work of art.

 Western representation of this subject took a different turn, partly driven by the fact that Europe was more forested than the Orient.
 Early attempts where nearly cartoonist in nature, especially in the Byzantine styles and church ornamentations.
 Even as late as the 14th and 15th century, artists like Robert Campin, renown for his detailed background, largely avoided the complexity of Trees.
 The Ghent Alter Piece, in its center panel, has only stylized trees in the landscape.
 Europeans really struggled with the representation of foliage.
 Bosch's Garden of Earthly Delights (1495–1505) also used stylized versions of foliage in combination with quite lifelike presentations of birds.
 The breakthrough in foliage representation in the West evolved slowly and two of the leaders in the naturalized representation of woodlands comes with Bruegel the Elder and Germany's Albert Deuer.
 Deuer's early work, especially Adam and Eve, painted in 1507 with numerous derivative prints, perhaps for the first time really brings the foliage forward as a dominant artistic expression within a composition.
 The bark of the tree of knowledge, and the branches and the fruit, all directly lead the viewer into the drama of Eve tempting Adam with the fruit of knowledge.
 Bruegel, on the other hand, a full 50 years later present a very early woodlands as an integral part of composition, "The Peasant and the Nest Robber (1568)".
 These works significantly differ from, say the background work in Da Vinci's Mon Lisa, or even the work in London's Virgin on the Rocks.
 In the first case, while the background is ground breaking, it is still just an additional landscape.
-And in the second case, the fauna is stylized, and background.
+And in the second case, the fauna is stylized, and backgroundis barren.
 In this regard, Bruegel and Deuer they are not just unique for the period, but also far advanced.

 Susie Bedrax solidly continues in this long tradition, and gives us new insights into both color and fauna with original series based on woodlands and trees.
-She entirely removes linear art from the imagery, and leaves us with just the shadows and the glowing tones that pleasingly layers of the canopy and rich forests.
+She entirely removes linear art from the imagery, and leaves us with just the shadows and the glowing tones that pleasingly layers the canopy of rich forests.

 Susie Bedrax - Tree in the Sun This particular work nearly springs out of a cloud of color and chaos and forms a shape as one observes the depth of the painting.
 It almost has an affect as one who is standing in a thicket, focusing on a single tree out of the menagerie of the woods.
 Like all of Susie's work, this is a complex piece and requires several looks at it under real varying light to appreciate its richness.Susie Bedrax - Forest Susie Bedrax - Study of a Leaf